Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Results

-It is clear from the Tables~\ref{tab:cutflow_table_BPs_Ecm_3tev} and \ref{tab:cutflow_table_BPs_Ecm_10tev} that at muon collider center-of-mass energies the signal events dominantly contribute in the {\it exactly one central-jet} final state than the other one because of the fact that it is a $2 \to 2 $ process.
-Moreover, the contribution of signal events in {\it exactly one central-jet} final state increases with increasing mass of the heavy particle (VLL) in the $t/u$ channel.
-This is evident if we compare the event rate after basic selection criteria for various benchmark points (\{BP1-BP3\} or \{BP4-BP6\}) which corresponds to pVLL mass in the range \{1-3\} TeV.
+It is clear from the Tables~\ref{tab:cutflow_table_BPs_Ecm_3tev} and \ref{tab:cutflow_table_BPs_Ecm_10tev} that at muon collider center-of-mass energies the signal events dominantly contribute in the {LQ1CJ }final state than the other one because of the fact that it is a $2 \to 2 $ process.
+Moreover, the contribution of signal events in {this} final state increases with increasing mass of the {heavy muon partner} in the $t/u$ channel.
+This is evident if we compare the event rate after basic selection criteria for various benchmark points (\{BP1-BP3\} or \{BP4-BP6\}) which corresponds to {heavy muon mass} in the range \{1-3\} TeV.
 This feature is also visible in Fig.~\ref{fig:jet_multiplicity_distribution}.

-For the background events coming from the $\mu^+ \mu^- \to h Z$ subprocess more than $92$\% of the events contribute to N$_{\rm c-jet}$ = 1 final state and the effects of cut-flow on these events are similar to that of the signal events.
-The contribution of $\mu^+ \mu^- \to Z Z$ subprocess to the N$_{\rm c-jet}$ = 1 final state is $34$\% ($25$\%) of its production cross section and a very negligible fraction contributes in the N$_{\rm c-jet}$ = 2 final state at $\sqrt{s}=3~(10)$ TeV (see Table~\ref{tab:cutflow_table_backgrounds_Ecm_3tev} and \ref{tab:cutflow_table_backgrounds_Ecm_10tev}).
-This is because a large fraction of events coming from this subprocess contributes in zero central-jet events, as can be seen in Fig.~\ref{fig:jet_multiplicity_distribution_backgrounds}.
-On the other hand, though $h \nu \bar{\nu}$ (and also $Z \nu \bar{\nu}$) contributes dominantly to N$_{\rm c-jet}$ = 2 final state, however, its contribution after applying the selection criteria mentioned earlier can be reduced substantially.

 The effect of our selection criteria on the signal events is less severe in both the final states as can be seen from the cut-flow tables.
 Whereas one has a factor of $\sim \frac{1}{400}$ and $\frac{1}{550} $ suppression in the SM background rate in the {\it exactly one central-jet} final state after applying the combination of cuts mentioned in section~\ref{subsec:cuts} at $\sqrt{s} = 3 $ TeV and $10 $ TeV, respectively.
 This factor for the {\it exactly two central-jet} final state is $\sim \frac{1}{250}$ for $\sqrt{s}=3$ TeV and even larger at 10 TeV center-of-mass energy.
 The significant effect on the background comes from the missing energy cut as already explained in section~\ref{sec:collider_analysis}.